OZT92/Omnifood/README.md

- Responsive Web Design Project
+# Responsive Web Design Project
- This is a fictional start-up project.
  Omnifood is an AI-powered food subscription that will make you eat healthy again, 365 days per year.
 It's tailored to your personal tastes and nutritional needs.